 - submit an application and plan for outdoor seating that meets the standards outlined in the town code;

 - provide clear demarcation between seating areas and sidewalk space reserved for pedestrian travel;

 - sign an indemnity agreement.

-The application is reviewed for compliance with town code and the Hillsborough Historic District Design Guidelines, including items such as the maintenance of a clear 6-foot pedestrian path, a 5-foot distance from sidewalk obstructions and use of commission-approved materials.
+The application is reviewed for compliance with town code and the Hillsborough Historic District Design Standards, including items such as the maintenance of a clear 6-foot pedestrian path, a 5-foot distance from sidewalk obstructions and use of commission-approved materials.
 Staff does not make determinations of approval based on design aesthetics or personal preferences.
 Staff are not empowered to grant waivers to code requirements.

 As provided in the town code, enforcement tools include a written notice of violation, citation, fines and a suspension or revocation of the seating permit including removal of outdoor seating furniture and fixtures from the public right of way.

 The ordinances that allow and establish requirements for outdoor seating and merchandizing are part of the Code of Ordinances, also known as the town code.